tabebqena/qor/README.rst

         return resp

-.. _redirects:
 Redirects
 ---------

-To redirect a user to another route, use the :meth:`~qor.Request.redirect`:
+To redirect a user to another route, use the `~qor.Request.redirect`:

 .. code-block:: python